Click to go to Hump Express Base

 Hump Express was one of several newspapers started by Treville Lawrence during his time in the Army and was published each Thursday between January 18 and November 15, 1945.
 Forty-three issues were published with October 18 being skipped due to the Puja holidays (per announcement in the October 11 issue).

 Original issues of Hump Express were provided by Stephen C. King, Grover P. Fike, James R. Cobb, Jerry Harper, Barbara Skinner Lipiew and William Stanley.
 Each of the newspapers have been recreated here using the original stories and pictures.
+The recreated paper is automatically opened in a specific size window to display columns, text and photos in a tabloid newspaper format.
+Microsoft Edge is the recommended browser for best viewing.
+Some browsers may not display pages as intended.

 LIST OF ISSUES HUMP EXPRESS BASE